Lesson 8 of 40 Performance Advanced 45 min

 Part 1: The Diagnostics Hub

-Part 2: CPU Flame Graphs
+Part 2: Understanding CPU flame graphs

-Part 3: Memory Leak Detection
+Part 3: Memory usage and leak detection

 // Take two heap snapshots:

 // 1.
-Baseline (after warm-up)
+Baseline after startup or warm-up

 // 2.
-After suspected leak operation
+After repeating the suspected leak operation

-Part 4: BenchmarkDotNet Integration
+Part 4: BenchmarkDotNet integration

 [MemoryDiagnoser]